numfocus/gsoc/2016/proposals/rai-vivek.md

 * *Do some platform users find it more difficult to manage through the workshop than the others?*

+Other than that, I would also like to plan out a software-carpentry workshop in my university (preferably in next spring semester).

 ## Open Source Development Experience

 Collaborator in many open-source projects.
 A few that I am personally fond of: